oresat/oresat-design/protocol/README.md

    -- TBD on S-Band

 ## Onboard protocols
 These messages are used between subsystems on the spacecraft.
-They are not the be ever sent over the radio.
+They are not ever to be sent over the radio.
 There is no encryption or authentication.
-These protocols should follow to some extent guidelines provided by CCSDS. https://public.ccsds.org/Publications/default.aspx
+These protocols should follow _to some extent_ guidelines provided by CCSDS. https://public.ccsds.org/Publications/default.aspx

 * ___C3 to xxx over CAN___
   -- TBD